Social Science Building

 Double majors who include political science as one of their two majors must fulfill the requirements of both programs.
 Please consult an undergraduate student affairs adviser for more information.

 Students must maintain an overall 2.0 GPA in the major.
 To be counted toward satisfying the requirements for the major, upper- and lower-division courses must be completed with a C– or better grade.
-Courses taken to satisfy requirements for the major may not be taken Pass/Not Pass with the exception of a maximum of two independent study courses (Poli Sci 199).
+Courses taken to satisfy requirements for the major may not be taken Pass/Not Pass with the exception of a maximum of two independent study courses (POLI 199).

 The premise of our educational philosophy is that the best professional preparation for productive careers that we can provide is one that is broad, theoretical, and only indirectly related to the current job market.
 Our majors graduate into a wide range of career options.

 Many political science majors at UC San Diego will seek admission to a law school.
-Although law schools make no recommendation concerning the usefulness of any undergraduate major, a BA in political science should be seen as a useful complement to a law degree.
+Although law schools make no recommendation concerning the usefulness of any undergraduate major, a BA or BS in political science should be seen as a useful complement to a law degree.
 Students who take courses in American government, policy analysis, and law and politics find that they develop a keen understanding of the role of law in the general political process.
 This helps students understand the limits and possibilities of the legal process in fostering change or in preserving the status quo.
 This same curriculum provides a solid foundation for a career in journalism.
 Students with any specific questions regarding law are advised to consult with career services.

 Increasingly, political science majors are preparing for careers in business or as policy analysts in both the public and private sectors.
 Many of these students pursue advanced degrees in public policy or study for a master’s in business administration.
 Students interested in this option should look into public policy, American, or comparative politics as an area of concentration.
 Some political science majors are interested in careers in international organization or diplomacy.
 These students should look into international relations as an area of concentration.
 In addition, a broad array of courses in comparative politics is essential for anyone interested in a career of international service.
+Students who focus on the data analytics concentration will undergo rigorous training in the study of probability, data collection, hypothesis testing, computation, and visual display of data as it applies to political and social science problems.
+The knowledge a student gains from this curriculum is in demand from a variety of employers, internship coordinators, and graduate programs who seek individuals possessing a strong foundation in quantitative and data analytics skills.

 A political science major offers excellent preparation for teaching in the elementary schools.
 If you are interested in earning a California teaching credential from UC San Diego, contact the Education Studies Program for information about the prerequisite and professional preparation requirements.
 It is recommended that you contact the Education Studies Program as early as possible in your academic career.